huri000/CrownControl/README.md

 ### Features

 The crown consists of background and foreground surfaces.
-The foreground is an indicator which spins around the center as the attached scroll view scrolls.
+The foreground is an indicator which spins around the center as the attached scroll view offset changes.

+- [x] Can be repositioned either at the using force touch / long press.
+- [x] Can be spinned clockwise and couner clockwise.
+- [x] Most of the user interactions are configurable.
+- [x] Its size and foreground ratio are configurable.
+- [x] Can be fully stylized.

 ## Example Project